lokesh/team-bee-admin/README.md

 ## 🛠 To-do

-**Performance**
-- [ ] Filter dictionaries of words shorter than four letters and those with more than seven unique characters.
+- [ ] Make sure not to save a combo of letters that was prev userd.

 ## 👨‍💻 Local development